 College-wide Research Vision Initiative

-The Office of Research of the City College of New York announces a competition for seed funding and invites the CCNY community to harness paradigm shifting fundamental research to address challenging real-world problems by connecting diverse disciplines, techniques, and ways of thinking.
+The Office of Research of the City College of New York announced in October 2021 a competition for seed funding and invites the CCNY community to harness paradigm shifting fundamental research to address challenging real-world problems by connecting diverse disciplines, techniques, and ways of thinking.
 To achieve these objectives, faculty from different disciplines must share knowledge, ask questions from multiple angles, collaborate on research, and tear down academic barriers.
 The College-wide Research Vision (CRV) aims to remove academic silos and foster research that addresses the toughest questions facing humanity and that has practical implications for New York City, the nation and the world.
-CRV will support researchers as they form inter-divisional teams tasked with investigating urgent issues, the results of which will have direct impact.
-We are looking for work that may portend solutions attainable in less than a decade.
+CRV is designed to support researchers as they form inter-divisional teams tasked with investigating urgent issues, the results of which will have direct impact.
+Through the CRV Initiative, proposals were solicited across the campus for work that may portend solutions attainable in less than a decade.
 These projects must be rooted in collaboration to produce practical solutions to social, environmental, economic, cultural, political and humanitarian challenges.
 The collaborative team must commit to seek funding to grow and sustain the effort during and after an initial three-year period of internal funding.

-The Office of Research requests Concept Papers that embrace the above goals.
+The Office of Research requested through the 2021-2022 competition process Concept Papers that embraced the above goals.
 The concept papers should provide forward-looking views and identify new opportunities at the forefront of research and innovation.
 Concept Papers should not simply represent the PIs’ ongoing or planned research activities.
 Researchers should identify challenges or opportunities, potential solutions and outline the collaborative team necessary to address the challenge.
 In order to facilitate broader discussions of the submitted ideas, topic suggestions will not be kept confidential.
-The College Research Council (CRC) will review submitted Concept Papers and invite up to five submitters to engage with the CRC in further discussions of their proposed topic.
+The College Research Council (CRC) subsequently reviewed submitted Concept Papers and invite submitters to engage with the CRC in further discussions of their proposed topic.
 Concept Papers should consider the following:

 - Does the proposed topic represent an opportunity for a significant leap or paradigm shift in a research area, or have the potential to create a new research area, generally and on our campus?